dcbark01/baml-agents/README.md

 **Building Agents with [BAML](https://www.boundaryml.com/) for structured generation with LLMs, [MCP Tools](https://modelcontextprotocol.io/docs/concepts/tools), and [12-Factor-Agents](https://github.com/humanlayer/12-factor-agents) principles**

+This repository shares useful patterns I use when working with BAML.
+The API is unstable and may change in future versions.
+We recommend installing a specific version:

 ```bash
 pip install baml‑agents==0.5.0
 ```

-This repository shares useful patterns I use when working with BAML.
-The API is unstable and may change in future versions.
 Feedback is always welcome!

 ## Contents